- Are Dachshunds Prone to Ear Infections?

-Dachshunds may be cute, and for the most part, fearless, but they can be a bit high-maintenance, especially with regards to their health.
-Your Dachshunds ears are adorable and part of their appeal and character.
-Doxies have long and folded ears that make them likely to ear wax build-up, parasite infections.
+Dachshunds may be cute, and for the most part, fearless, but they can be a bit high-maintenance, especially concerning their health.
+Your Dachshund’s ears are adorable and part of their appeal and character.
+Doxies have long and folded ears that make them likely to have ear wax build-up and parasite infections.

 Ear problems can occur many times during a Dachshund’s lifetime.
 If you own multiple breeds of dogs, you may also notice that Dachshunds are more susceptible to ear issues than many other dogs.
 So, why are Dachshunds prone to ear infections, and what can you do about them?
 Read on to find out the answers to these questions.